Tiuna

 The Tiuna UR-53AR50 is a Venezuelan multipurpose military vehicle, presented by CENARECA and assembled locally by Venezolana de Vehículos para la Defensa.
 The assembly plant is located at Fort Tiuna, Caracas, Distrito Capital, Venezuela.

-The Tiuna design was created by Toyota to compete with the American-made Humvee, which was first shown to the public on July 20, 2004.
+The Tiuna design was created by CAVIM to compete with the American-made Humvee, and was first shown to the public on July 20, 2004.

-Production vehicles are built with the support of companies that bring vehicle parts for its construction and co-ops that work at the Fort Tiuna Assembly Plant (VVD Headquarters).
+Production vehicles are built with the support of companies that bring vehicle parts for their construction and co-ops that work at the Fort Tiuna Assembly Plant (VVD Headquarters).
 This vehicle is designed and built in Venezuela.

 Models

 The following are known production models for the Tiuna: